 The Fifth Dimension uses episodes of The Twilight Zone as the basis for in-depth discussions of a wide variety of topics.
 At each class, an entire episode is viewed, a distinct advantage when discussion is the intention.
 After viewing, the class engages in discussion and activities, designed to encourage deep contemplation of issues.

-For directors and coordinators, the episodes are easy to obtain.
-All are available through streaming or on DVD.
+For directors and coordinators, the episodes are easy to obtain (not included with curriculum) through streaming or on DVD.
 Streaming provides the most economical way to purchase individual episodes, costing only a couple of dollars each, and with episodes currently free for Amazon Prime subscribers.

 Lessons are appropriate for either a classroom or youth group setting.
 Included with your purchase are PowerPoint presentations that can be edited as needed.
 PowerPoint has proven to be a valuable tool with this age group to keep the class engaged.